tox-dev/tox/docs/user_guide.rst

 - To view the configuration value for a given environment and a given configuration key use the config sub-command with the ``-k`` flag to filter for targeted configuration values: ``tox config -e py310 -k pass_env``.
 - tox tries to automatically detect changes to your project dependencies and force a recreation when needed.
-  Unfortunately the detection is not always accurate, and will also not detect changes on the PyPI index server.
+  Unfortunately the detection is not always accurate, and it also won't detect changes on the PyPI index server.
 You can force a fresh start for the tox environments by passing the ``-r`` flag to your run command.
 Whenever you see something that should work but fails with some esoteric error it's recommended to use this flag to make sure you don't have a stale Python environment; e.g. ``tox run -e py310 -r`` would clean the run environment and recreate it from